isomerpages/moe-meetoh/_about-us/Our Staff/2025 Primary 1 Form Teachers.md

 <p><strong><a href="mailto:yeo_chai_kim_irene@moe.edu.sg" rel="noopener nofollow" target="_blank">Mdm Yeo Chai Kim Irene</a></strong>
 <br><strong>Form Teacher (2) Primary 1-9</strong>
 </p>
+<p></p>
+<p>I believe every child has a passion for learning if they take responsiblity
+to improve on their weaknesses and build on their strengths.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>